nzwulfin/atomic-site/source/docs/vagrant_installation.md

 * If you haven't worked with Vagrant much, keep reading to walk through the steps to get the box and launch your first Atomic host.

-The [Fedora](https://atlas.hashicorp.com/fedora/boxes/23-atomic-host) and [CentOS](https://atlas.hashicorp.com/centos/boxes/atomic-host) projects publish Vagrant boxes on Atlas for different virtualization platforms.This guide was written using the Fedora image for libvirt/KVM.
+The [Fedora](https://atlas.hashicorp.com/fedora/boxes/23-atomic-host) and [CentOS](https://atlas.hashicorp.com/centos/boxes/atomic-host) projects publish Vagrant boxes on Atlas for different virtualization platforms.This guide was written using the Fedora box for libvirt/KVM.

 ### Set up the environment

 Vagrant boxes are created and managed on a per directory basis, so create a new working directory on your workstation to store the local vagrant config for the Atomic host.
 The configuration file and the cache for this virtual machine will reside in the working directory.

 ```
 mkdir ~/vagrant
 cd ~/vagrant
 ```

+### Simple Vagrant configuration

 The instructions for creating a box live in a Vagrantfile.
 The Vagrantfile we're using here is extremely simple, just enough to get the machine running.
 The name of box in Atlas based on account and identifier the project used to publish the box.